Current Client? Get 2026 Plan Help Here

 Medicare Myth #1: Medicare Coverage is Free

-While this myth has some truth, it’s not the whole picture.
-Part A (hospital insurance) is generally free for those who qualify based on work history.
-However, Part B (outpatient medical and preventive services) has a monthly premium, and Part D drug coverage requires a separate premium and co-pays for prescriptions.
-Remember, Original Medicare also involves deductibles and coinsurance for various services.
-So, while there are no premiums for Part A for most people, there are still out-of-pocket costs to consider.
+While this myth has some truth, it doesn’t tell the full story.
+Medicare Part A (hospital insurance) is generally premium-free for those who qualify based on work history.
+However, Medicare Part B, which covers outpatient and preventive services, comes with a monthly premium.
+Prescription drug coverage under Part D also requires a separate premium, along with copays or coinsurance for medications.
+In addition, Original Medicare includes deductibles and coinsurance for many services.

 Medicare Myth #2: You Can Sign Up for Medicare Once You Retire